 Every major editor handles SRT import a little differently.
 Here's the exact path for each one so you don't have to dig through menus yourself.

 Auto-captions are convenient.
 But they're not always accurate, not always available in your language, and not always accessible when you need them.
-Here's how the options stack up.
+Here's how the options stack up against the popular paid alternatives.

 |---|---|---|---|---|---|---|